CiscoDevNet/terraform-provider-intersight/website/docs/d/iam_app_registration.html.markdown

 5) A list of redirect URLs
 When an AppRegistration is created, a unique OAuth2 clientId is generated and returned in the HTTP response.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_iam_app_registration.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `client_id`:(string) A unique identifier for the OAuth2 client application.The client ID is auto-generated when the AppRegistration object is created.
 * `client_name`:(string) App Registration name specified by user.